 This distinction is a clear example of complimentary schismogenesis and it also plays into paternal narratives of the “Other,” where civilians, at the same time, might internalize always being viewed as needing protection or control, while officers are validated as the rightful enforcers of these roles, thus preserving the hierarchies that come with social order.

 But like we saw with the example from "The Warriors," this othering can also mark military and police officers as external threats to civilian subgroups, and can inevitably create a dynamic of symmetrical schismogenesis as each group develops competing behaviors.
+This can lead to the form of gangs, militias, or resistance armies that rise in opposition of the authority enforced by military and police subgroups.

-In times of conflict, behaviors that push people further apart—like aggressive nationalism or demonizing the other group—often get social approval, which just makes the divide harder to overcome.
-This cycle isn't just in sports teams or gang rivalries, but in other areas of life, like how nations justify war by painting the enemy as the “Other.”
+As each side reacts to the other, things tend to escalate.
+Fans start creating deeper divisions by leaning more into stereotypes and hostility.
+We’ve talked about the dangers of this kind of polarized thinking before (back in part seven), but it’s worth repeating because in times of conflict, behaviors that push people further apart, like aggressive nationalism or demonizing the other group, will get even more social approval, which just makes the divide harder to overcome.
+This self-reinforcing cycle doesn't just appear in sports teams or gang rivalries, but in other areas of life impacted by social stratification, like how nations justify war by painting soliders as "brothers" and the enemy as the “Other.”

 In the context of schismogenesis, a phrase like “brother in arms” traditionally refers to soldiers united in combat, sharing a bond that's forged through their mutual struggles, loyalty, and common purpose in the face of conflict.
-When applied here, it also illustrates how accreditation within wartime settings constructs a dual narrative of unity and division.
+But when applied here, it also illustrates how accreditation within wartime settings constructs a dual narrative of unity and division.

 On one hand, “brother in arms” emphasizes the solidarity and camaraderie among soldiers, where behaviors like bravery and sacrifice are accredited and celebrated.
 These actions serve to validate the members within the group and also reinforce a collective identity between everyone centered on shared goals and values.
 In a wartime context, this kind of solidarity is crucial for maintaining morale and justifying the conflict itself, as soldiers are paternalistically portrayed as protectors of their nation or cause.